SL Sebiu Labs

 House of Worship & Corporate AV

 Let congregation members or remote staff watch services and meetings live in a browser.
-No CDN fees, no third-party streaming platforms — just a direct WebRTC link from your OMT infrastructure to the viewer.
+No CDN fees, no third-party streaming platforms — just a direct WebRTC link from your infrastructure to the viewer.

 Broadcast Confidence Monitoring